ezDeFi/chain-backend/sample-data/readme.md

 # Sample Data

-* Provide a way to make sample dataset, where dataset is set of token pair state, each token pair state includes it's address, reserve of token0 and token1.
+* This module makes sample dataset, where dataset is set of token pair states, each token pair state includes it's `address`, `reserve0` and `reserve1`.
-* Provide APIs to access to that sample data.
+* It also exports APIs to access to that sample data, see [APIs](#apis) for more details.

 # Use